Nike-Inc/gimme-aws-creds/README.md

 [![][license img]][license]
 [![][cicd img]][cicd]

 gimme-aws-creds is a CLI that utilizes an [Okta](https://www.okta.com/) IdP via SAML to acquire temporary AWS credentials via AWS STS.
+It also supports [Alibaba Cloud (AliCloud)](#alibaba-cloud-support) RAM credentials via the same Okta SAML flow.

 Okta is a SAML identity provider (IdP), that can be easily set-up to do SSO to your AWS console.
 Okta does offer an [OSS java CLI]((https://github.com/oktadeveloper/okta-aws-cli-assume-role)) tool to obtain temporary AWS credentials, but I found it needs more information than the average Okta user would have and doesn't scale well if have more than one Okta App.